-The brief was to extend this quirky building to house a new kitchen and lounge/diner, allowing a re-configure upstairs and to construct a stand-alone professional photography studio in the garden.
+Ducketts Mead is situated on a floodplain close to the River Stort.
+Our brief was to extend the quirky building to accommodate a new kitchen and lounge-diner, allowing for a re-configuration upstairs, too.
+We were also tasked with the construction of a stand-alone professional photography studio in the garden.

 What We Did

-When designing the ground floor extension and the studio – which stretches out perpendicular to the original building – we ensured the roof line was mirrored by the position of the Garden Studio.
-This linked the two buildings together visually.
+When designing the ground floor extension and the studio – which stretches out perpendicular to the original building – we ensured the roof line was mirrored by the position of the garden studio.
+This helped to form a visual link between the two buildings.

-By re-imagining the layout of the second floor, a master bedroom with en-suite, a lounge and a further bedroom were created as part of the remodelled upstairs.
-The second floor now offers views across the living ‘green’ roof of the ground floor extension and of the garden studio new build.
+By re-imagining the layout of the second floor, we created a master bedroom with its own ensuite, a lounge and further bedroom.
+The second storey now offers views across the green living roof of the ground floor extension, and towards the newly built garden studio.

 Completed October 2015

-- Glazed corner with overhang and doors opening out onto the garden, providing an architectural feature.
+- A glazed corner with an overhang, plus doors that open out onto the garden provide an architectural feature

-- Continuous flooring from inside to outside creates an aesthetic flow.
+- Continuous flooring from inside to out creates an seamless flow between spaces

-- Over-cladded the external walls with timber slats (to main building ) to replace tired concrete tiles.
+- On the main building, we over-clad the external walls with timber slats to replace tired concrete tiles

-"Our client spotted something special when purchasing this property but needed help to understand how best to realise its full potential.
-Through much early development, a modest ground floor extension was proposed, which I believe not only created the missing piece to the house in terms of aesthetic but also functionally.
+"Our client spotted something special when they purchased this property, but needed help to understand how best to realise its full potential.
+Through much early development, a modest ground floor extension was proposed, which I believe not only created the missing piece to the house in terms of aesthetics, but also functionally.

-A key inspiration for the project was the surrounding grounds and how to ensure key views where enjoyed in very different ways when within the house.
+A key inspiration for the project was the surrounding grounds and how to ensure key views were enjoyed in very different ways when inside the house.

 James Mors, Associate Director